 A last resort approach would be surgery, but it is best to speak with your doctor to find out what may be the best treatment for you.

-If you have any questions please feel free to contact our office located in New York, NY.
+If you have any questions please feel free to contact our office located in Midtown, Manhattan.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Hyperhidrosis of the Feet